Gertjan423/index_test_course/chapter4.md

 title        : Advanced joining description  : Now that you have the basics, let's dive deep into the mechanics of joins.
 This chapter will show you how to spot common join problems; how to join based on multiple, or mis-matched keys; how to join multiple tables; and how you can recreate dplyr's joins with SQL and base R.

---- type:VideoExercise lang:r xp: skills: key:d5e009a098
+--- type:VideoExercise lang:python xp: skills: key:191483b422
 ## What can go wrong?
 Data entry errors can derail your joins.
 Here are the most  common types and how to search for them: duplicate keys in your data set and missing keys.

 *** =video_link

---- type:MultipleChoiceExercise lang:r xp: skills: key:028f2398e2
+--- type:MultipleChoiceExercise lang:python xp: skills: key:2c783e145a
 ## Spot the key
 What is the primary key for this data set?